mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 {{<img src="tls-error.webp" max-width="650px" caption="Immediately after updating DNS entries, I saw a TLS error when visiting the TinyPilot website." alt="Screenshot of Firefox visiting tinypilotkvm.com, and the browser shows 'Warning: Potential Security Risk Ahead'">}}

-Uh oh.
 That's bad.
 Nobody wants to shop on a site right after the browser just told them it was going to steal their credit card information.

 Worse, I made this change at 9:30 AM ET on a Thursday, so it was during hours when we receive most of our paying customers.